EMDR THERAPY

 Stephanie is a director and co-founder of Connected Minds, Clinical Psychologist an Adjunct Research Fellow at Swinburne University of Technology.
 With a PhD in mindfulness for mental health, Stephanie is passionate about positive psychology and helping people navigate their way toward a healthy and meaningful life.
 She utilises a range of therapeutic approaches such as Cognitive Behavioural Therapy (CBT), Mindfulness, Acceptance and Commitment Therapy (ACT), EMDR, and Schema Therapy.
 Stephanie also has a special interest in perinatal mental health.
 Stephanie has developed wellbeing and resilience training programs that have been used in organisations within Australia and around the world.

-Lucy McLean, MPsych.
+Lucy Cochran, MPsych.

 Chris Baumgartner, MPsych.